The Northants festival guide 2019

 Northampton Town Festival, 6-7 July

 Think giant funfairs, impressive hot air balloon displays, live music & entertainment, fireworks and a huge dollop of community spirit – and you have the recipe for the HUGE Northampton town festival.
 This festival is a throwback to the iconic Northampton Town Show with local traders, chill out tents, live music, funfair rides, kids zone, fireworks, stunts and shows, and, of course, the balloons.
-It’s FREE to attend and even the dog can come along, just make sure they’re well behaved.
+It’s FREE to attend and even the dog can come along.

 Northampton Town Festival, The Racecourse, Kettering Rd, Northampton NN1 4LG